Nullim/notes-crud/README.md

 npm run start

+Use CTRL + C to stop the server.

 If the program does not run after running the script then follow these steps:

 1. Install the dependencies from the /backend and /frontend package.json folders using "npm i" (You will have to navigate to these folders yourself)